-Water has many important tasks in the body; it acts as a carrier of nutrients and waste products as well as thermostat.
+Water has many important tasks in the body; it acts as a carrier of nutrients and waste products as well as a thermostat.
 The daily fluid balance regulates with an average separation/absorption on 2-3 liters of water.
 By running, the body separates more fluid mainly as sweat.
-Fluid/sugar solution Improves your Performance and is crucial particular on the marathon distance, and you cannot trust on, that your thirst sensation tells you when you have to drink.
-If you feel thirst, you are very likely about to be dehydrated.
-Fluid Is The Ultimate Benefit In completing The Marathon race.
+Fluid/sugar solution Improves your Performance and is crucial particular on the marathon distance, and you cannot trust that your thirst sensation tells you when you have to drink.
+If you feel thirst, you are already very likely to be dehydrated.
+The 5 best reasons why Fluid matters in marathons are about how to maintain your fluid balance in a marathon race.

-A fluid loss of 2% of the total body weight has a negative effect on the physical performance.
+A fluid loss of 2% of the total body weight has a negative effect on physical performance.
 At 3-5 % weight loss through fluid loss, your performance reduces by 40 to 50 %.
-Additional fluid loss will lead to severe dehydration, where the muscle coordination and the ability to think clearly decrease.
-Some of us remember the episode with severe dehydration as Gabrielle Andersen-Schiess suffered.
+An additional fluid loss will lead to severe dehydration, where muscle coordination and the ability to think clearly decrease.
+Some of us remember the episode with severe dehydration as Gabrielle Andersen-Schiess suffered from it.
 We saw on TV when she approached the finish line by the women’s marathon race at the Olympics in 1984 in Los Angeles.
 She had completely lost control of his movements and staggered over the line.

 If your weight is 70 kg, you contain about 45 liters of water.
 A fluid loss of 4.5 kg will then reduce the performance to zero.
-When I ran my first City marathon several years ago in a very hot environment, my body weight before start was 74 kg and just after the race it was 70 kg.
-Besides it was the fastest weight loss in my life, I had my challenges during the last kilometres, since the body comes in fluid deficit and cannot get rid of the heat by sweating, the temperature rises and the body begins to overheat, so I had to slow down the pace pretty much.
+When I ran my first City marathon several years ago in a very hot environment, my body weight before the start was 74 kg and just after the race, it was 70 kg.
+Besides it was the fastest weight loss in my life, I had my challenges during the last kilometers, since the body comes in fluid deficit and cannot get rid of the heat by sweating, the temperature rises and the body begins to overheat, so I had to slow down the pace pretty much.
 I was walking/jogging on the last kilometer and it was not one of my funniest experiences.
-In fact that was one of my bigger lessons as runner.
+In fact, that was one of my bigger lessons as a runner.

-When you run the body temperature rises, because the muscles need for Oxygen increases.
+When you run the body temperature rises because the muscles need for Oxygen increases.
 This increased Oxygen need covers by sending more blood through the blood circulation system per minute.
 The amount of blood is of course the same, so the larger minute volume is the result of a faster heart rate and a larger stroke volume.
-The bloods greater speed brings a greater friction in the blood vessels and together with the greater cell activity in the muscles, leads to the body’s temperature rising.
-To avoid heat stroke, the body seeks to get rid of the excess heat by sweating.
+The blood’s greater speed brings greater friction in the blood vessels and together with the greater cell activity in the muscles, leads to the body’s temperature rising.
+To avoid heatstroke, the body seeks to get rid of the excess heat by sweating.

 As you see, you should cover the fluid loss by drinking during the run.
-In races there are very often fluid stations for every 5 km.
+In races, there are very often fluid stations every 5 km.
 In training there are special fluid belts; you can buy to bring fluid with you on particular the long training runs.
 However, it’s not simple to meet the fluid loss completely.
-To some degree the fluid loss, can be replaced if you drink water, but the body is unable to absorb more than 1 liter per hour in warm environments and 1,2 liter water per hour in cold environments.
+To some degree, the fluid loss can be replaced if you drink water, but the body is unable to absorb more than 1 liter per hour in warm environments and 1,2-liter water per hour in cold environments.

-The fluid intake may be as water or energy drink, with carbohydrate and a little salt added to the water.
-The salt stimulates the fluid absorption.
-To maintain the fluid balance, it’s better to drink clean water, because the body absorb up to twice as much fluid from clean water than from water containing carbohydrate.
-However, it will still be a benefit to drink a certain quantity of energy drink in order to maintain the concentration of glucose in the blood.
+The fluid intake may be as water or energy drink, with carbohydrates and a little salt added to the water.
+The salt stimulates fluid absorption.
+To maintain the fluid balance, it’s better to drink clean water, because the body absorbs up to twice as much fluid from clean water than from water containing carbohydrate.
+However, it will still be a benefit to drink a certain quantity of energy drink to maintain the concentration of glucose in the blood.

 In hot environments should the fluid loss covers by water, since it is absorbed faster and easier by the body compared with a sugar solution.
 In return, you must expect a decrease in the performance, because the carbohydrate depots soon will be insufficient, when not supplemented with sugar solution.
 In cooler environments below 20 degrees Celsius, you can cover both fluid loss and at the same time supplement the carbohydrate depots with a sugar solution of about 6 %.

-If you are a big online shopper like myself , I hope you enjoy this review and if you have any questions about this topic about Fluid Balance or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about this topic about Fluid Balance or want to leave your own Personal review, please leave a comment below.